inglada/iota2/doc/source/HowToGetIOTA2.rst

 ----------------------

 iota2 is only tested on some Linux distributions : Ubuntu and CentOS.
-In order to install iota² and of its dependencies easily, it is distributed through the package management system `Conda`.
+In order to install iota² and its dependencies easily, it is distributed through the package management system `Conda`.
 In this section, steps to install iota² from scratch will be detailed.

 **Step 1 :** download and install Miniconda